Government response and recovery plan for FMD

 If the initial investigating vet can't rule out FMD, a highly trained MPI vet (an incursion investigator) will go to the property, as soon as possible, to provide a second opinion.

-MPI's Animal Health Laboratory in Wallaceville specialises in exotic animal diseases like FMD.
+MPI's Animal Health Laboratory in Wallaceville specialises in testing for exotic animal diseases like FMD.
 If the incursion investigator can't rule out FMD (or another exotic disease), they will collect samples and send them to the lab to identify the disease.